davidmalcolm/texi2rst/output/warning-messages-and-error-messages.rst

 * :dfn:`Warnings` report other unusual conditions in your code that *may* indicate a problem, although compilation can (and does) proceed.
-Warning messages also report the source file name and line number, but include the text warning: to distinguish them from error messages.
+Warning messages also report the source file name and line number, but include the text :samp:`warning:` to distinguish them from error messages.

 Warnings may indicate danger points where you should check to make sure